Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 Khronos group, https://www.khronos.org/opengl/.
 OCCT code includes header file *glext.h* obtained from Khronos web site.

+**OpenVR** is an API and runtime that allows access to VR hardware from multiple vendors without requiring that applications have specific knowledge of the hardware they are targeting.
+OpenVR is optionally used by OCCT for VR support.
+OpenVR is released under BSD-like license (https://github.com/ValveSoftware/openvr/blob/master/LICENSE).

 **VTK** -- The **Visualization Toolkit (VTK)** is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
 OCCT VIS component provides adaptation functionality for visualization of OCCT topological shapes by means of VTK library.
 If you need further information on VTK, refer to VTK Homepage https://www.vtk.org/.

 **Doxygen** developed by Dimitri van Heesch is open source documentation system for C++, C, Java, Objective-C, Python, IDL, PHP and C#.
 This product is used in Open CASCADE Technology